A look at the design, market and legacy of Victorian pottery

 These reproduction cheese keepers have been around for years yet they continue to fool people into believing they are antique.
 The high price they bring is only an incentive for manufacturers to create more.

+a.
 The Minton bee skip cheese bell

 Once you've seen an authentic Minton cheese bell, the reproduction becomes obvious.
 Unfortunately, these fool people who don't know much about majolica.